Inwerpsel/use-theme-editor/README.md

 * Register a custom component per action to visualize in the timeline.
 * Debounces everything by default (you'd never want history without it).

-## How to use

-For now, there are 2 main ways you could use this repo:
-- inject the self contained theme editor into existing pages
-- as a component and hooks library for React apps

 ## Known issues
 A few components are not (fully) working at the moment, mostly because they depend on other changes, but also some small bugs.